The Greatest Actors Of All-Time Keep Us Coming Back For More

 Denzel Washington made a name for himself portraying real-life figures in films such as Cry Freedom, Malcolm X, The Hurricane, Remember the Titans, and more.
 Throughout his career, he has won two Golden Globe awards, one Tony Award, and two Academy Awards for Best Supporting Actor in Glory and Best Actor in Training Day.

 Gary Oldman began acting in theater in 1979, making his film debut in 1982 in the film Remembrance.
-However, he continued acting as a lead star on stage in various productions, eventually becoming a popular British film star for his performance as Sid Vicious in Sid and Nancy and Prick Up Your Years, among others.
+However, he continued acting as a lead star on stage in various productions, eventually becoming a popular British film star.

 However, he grew in popularity in the United States acting as an antagonist in several films such as True Romance, The Fifth Element, and more.
 During his career, he has earned an Academy Award, three BAFTA Awards, two Critics’ Choice Awards, a Golden Globe Award, and a Screen Actors Guild Award.